BlenderCharacters/5_Humanoid_Animation/README.md

 **After watching (learning outcomes)…**

 Be able to confidently use auto keying to quickly modify poses Understand it's limitations and its liabilities

-### Focusing On The Main Action
+### 9 Copying And Mirroring Poses
+**In this video (objectives)…**

-### Copying and mirroring a pose
+1. Learn how to copy a pose
+2. Learn how to paste that pose as a new keyframe
+3. Learn how to paste a mirrored version of that pose

+**After watching (learning outcomes)…**

+Students will be able to rapidly assemble their basic animation

-### Cleaning up accidently keyed movements
+### 10 Cleaning up accidently keyed movements
 ### Secondary actions
 ### Overlapping actions